cdcepi/FluSight-forecasts/README.md

 * **YYYY-MM-DD** is the date of forecast submission

 ### Forecast visualizations
-Until this season's webpage is up, visualizations of 2016-2017 forecasts will be housed on this repository for teams to access.
+Visualizations for current week's forecasts can now be found on the FluSight [website](https://predict.phiresearchlab.org/).

 ### Forecast structure
 Submissions are structured in an identical matter.
 Each submission consists of the following variables: